 The thing is the gown is now so delicate and fragile that I’ll put Little B in it at the church door, and take it off as soon as the photographs are over.
-Which leaves the big question: what do baby boys wear for christenings?
+Which poses the question: what do baby boys wear for christenings?

 We walked away with a white baby grow with a piped collar (£15) and a pair of blue and white checked cotton short dungarees with a train on the front (£32), both pictured.
-Admittedly the outfit cost more than mine, but then he’s the star of the day.
+Admittedly the outfit cost more than mine, but then he’s the star of the day, not me.